RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #711

+Adjust the frontend site of rampant.ai by reading cookies for accounts that are already signed in.
+Also remove buttons for currently unsupported platforms.
+Should make it easy to add new platforms in the future.
+May just generate most of the HTML as well in the future.
+For now this should do.
+Next step is to manage cookies on the server side.
+Then use those cookies to search for an existing user that is already linked.

 ## #707, #708, #709, #710

 Switched over from iTerm to Hyper as a terminal to prepare a switch to my stream